mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.1/deployment/tutorials/deploy-application-to-multiple-environments/index.md

 ---
 layout: layout.pug
-navigationTitle:  Deploy to multiple clusters
+title: Deploy an application to multiple clusters
-title: Deploy to multiple clusters
+navigationTitle: Deploy an application to multiple clusters
-menuWeight: 10
 beta: false
+category: K-Sphere
+menuWeight: 105
-excerpt: Deploy different versions of an application to staging and production environments.
+excerpt: This tutorial describes how to deploy different versions of an application to staging and production environments.
 ---

 # Deploy an application to multiple environments